About the Office

 The Attorney General is the chief legal officer for the State of Minnesota.
 The Office of the Attorney General represents the State of Minnesota on important legal matters that make a difference in the lives of our citizens and establishes and effectuates the legal policy for the State of Minnesota.
 The Office’s work involves significant and challenging constitutional, statutory, and enforcement matters.

 Attorney General Keith Ellison is accepting resumes on a rolling basis from attorneys at all levels of experience who are interested in a career of public service and representing the government in significant lawsuits to help Minnesotans afford their lives and live with dignity and respect.

-Assistant Attorney General - eDiscovery and Litigation Support
+Assistant Attorney General - Education Division

 The Office of Minnesota Attorney General Keith Ellison is seeking qualified consumer analysts to assist the Office to improve access to justice, fairness and opportunity for Minnesota residents in a wide variety of matters including the following: debt collection, employment, utilities, medical billing, and housing.
 Analysts are primarily responsible for answering the Office’s Consumer Assistance Hotline and providing information to Minnesotans on a range of inquiries and assisting in resolving disputes when possible.
 This position also involves preparing responses to correspondence the Office receives from the public.